 The NLEB is a federally and state threatened mammal.
 The species was reclassified from a federally threatened status to federally endangered status on November 30, 2022 (US Fish and Wildlife Service, 2022).
 The NLEB roosts during the summer months underneath loose bark or in cavities or crevices of both live and dead trees.
 Non-reproducing females and males may also roost in cool places such as caves or mines.
 The NLEB feeds in the forest interior and hibernates in caves and mines during the months of October through April.
 The location of hibernacula and maternity roost trees are tracked in Wisconsin's NHI.
 Iron County, Wisconsin is within the NLEB range.
 However, there are no known hibernacula or roost trees in the Project vicinity (WI Department of Natural Resources, 2022c).
-Project operations that involve tree removal activities may impact unknown maternity roosts.
+Project operations that involve hazardous tree removal activities may impact unknown maternity roosts.
+There are no current or proposed plans to remove non-hazardous trees.
+However, NSPW has been directed by the FERC Division of Dam Safety and Inspections (D2SI) to remove four trees on the right earthen embankment for dam safety purposes.
+Any hazardous tree removal will follow the proposed mitigation measures in Section 3.7.3 to prevent adverse impacts to the NLEB.